-If satisfied that on the balance of probabilities the matter(s) of concern did happen, after due and careful process the Principal may decide to exclude the pupil "temporarily-defined" or "temporarily-up-to-45-days".
+If satisfied that on the balance of probabilities, the matter(s) of concern did happen, after due and careful process the Headteacher may decide to suspend the pupil "temporarily-defined" or "temporarily-up-to-45-days".

-The school is obliged to consider whether to inform the police where a criminal offence appears to have potentially taken place, and has regard to When to call the police, non-statutory guidance from the National Police Chiefs' Council.
+The school is obliged to consider whether to inform the police where a criminal offence appears to have potentially taken place and has regard to When to call the police, non-statutory guidance from the National Police Chiefs' Council.

-The Principal need not postpone taking a decision on an exclusion solely because a police investigation is underway and/or any criminal proceedings may be brought.
-In such circumstances, the Principal will need to take a decision on the evidence available to them at the time.
-Where the evidence is limited by a police investigation or criminal proceedings, the Principal should consider any additional steps they may need to take to ensure that the decision to exclude is fair.
+The Headteacher need not postpone taking a decision on a suspension or exclusion solely because a police investigation is underway and/or any criminal proceedings may be brought.
+In such circumstances, the Headteacher will need to take a decision on the evidence available to them at the time.
+Where the evidence is limited by a police investigation or criminal proceedings, the Headteacher should consider any additional steps they may need to take to ensure that the decision to exclude is fair.

-Where appropriate, the School considers whether to inform other agencies eg Children's Services, the Local Authority etc.
+Where appropriate, the School considers whether to inform other agencies eg Children's Services, the Local Authority etc. If a pupil has a social worker or is looked-after, the Headteacher notifies the social worker without delay after their decision.